Skip to content

 The procurement ordered on June 24, 2021 is in addition to the 3,300 MW the CPUC previously ordered to come online in 2021-2023; the 1,325 MW of energy storage required under Assembly Bill 2514 (2010); and the estimated 1,500 MW to be procured pursuant to two recent decisions adopted to address extreme weather events and summer reliability.
 The procurement will also add to the 4,000 MW from resources already contracted to come online between now and August, 2024 associated with other state energy programs such as the Renewables Portfolio Standard.
 The procurement will act as a new, clean reliability foundation for California’s electric sector.

-The CPUC regulates services and utilities, protects consumers, safeguards the environment, and assures Californians’ access to safe and reliable utility infrastructure and services.
+The CPUC regulates services and utilities, protects consumers, and safeguards both the environment and Californians’ access to safe, reliable utility infrastructure and services.